 If a person decides to file a sexual harassment complaint, the following procedure will be adhered to:

 Every effort should be made to resolve a complaint within thirty (30) days of the complaint using an informal process.
 During this preliminary stage, the complainant will be encouraged to provide information contained in the Sexual Harassment Complaint Checklist describing the behavior and relief sought.
 After completing the Sexual Harassment Complaint Checklist, the administrator will use the Assessment Form (click to download form) to determine appropriate courses of action.
 If the University officer decides that the described situation fits the definition of sexual harassment, he/she will request the names of the involved parties and will request an agreement to conduct an informal investigation.

 The objective of this process will be to provide appropriate relief to the aggrieved party, sensitize the alleged harasser to the effects of such behavior, and resolve the complaint to the mutual satisfaction of both parties.
-An investigation will minimally include contacting the University officer responsible for the accused, i.e., if a student makes a complaint to the Dean of Student Life about a faculty member, the Dean of Student Life will notify the faculty member's Dean and/or Unit Head relative to the complaint.
+An investigation will minimally include contacting the University officer responsible for the accused, i.e., if a student makes a complaint to the Assistant Vice President for Student Advancement about a faculty member, the Assistant Vice President for Student Advancement will notify the faculty member's Dean and/or Unit Head relative to the complaint.
 Other steps that may take place in the investigative process are the following: (1) additional fact-finding; (2) a meeting with the administrative officer of the accused to discuss the grievance; and (3) a meeting with the complainant and accused separately or together.

 Where a resolution is reached, a dated copy of the terms of the resolution indicating the nature of the complaint and the names of the parties shall be recorded and kept in a separate case file to be located in the appropriate University office.